The Group Living Amendment passed Council with an 11-2 vote on February 8th – so, what does it do?

 There is a prominent older man in Cherry Creek who is facing housing insecurity but is too ashamed – or too proud – to talk about it.
 His wife had passed after a long illness that took a lot out of their retirement savings.
 He risks losing the beautiful, expensive home that he and his wife raised their kids in.
 He is in great mental and physical health.
 No one would think of him as housing insecure, but he is.
 His home has four bedrooms and an office space.
 He has a friend who lives with a college student who helps out with cooking and cleaning so he has a less expensive place to live.
 His friend suggested they all move in together and share the big, beautiful home.

-Here’s what I want for my constituents:
+Here’s what most of my constituents tell me they want, and what I want for my constituents:

 - I want DPS teachers to afford to live in Denver.